F-I-D-O/Manuals/manuals/Programming/Git.md

 4. run the git commands that appears at the end of the bfg output
 5. run git push

 ## Git filter-repo
 The git filter-repo can be installed using pip: `pip install git-filter-repo`.

 To remove file by its path:

-1. run the command: `git filter-repo --invert-paths --force --dry-run --path <PATH TO THE FILE TO BE REMOVED>`
+1. run the command with the `--dry-run` parameter: `git filter-repo --invert-paths --force --dry-run --path <PATH TO THE FILE TO BE REMOVED>`
 2. inspect the changes in `.git/filter-repo` directory:
     - Compare the files in KDiff3
-	- To skip the lines  starting with `original-oid`,
+    - To skip the lines starting with `original-oid`:
         1. go to the file selection dialog
         2. click Configure
         3. to the line-matching preprocessor command, add: `sed 's/original-oid .*//'`
-3. add remote again: `git remote add origin <REPO SSH ADDRESS>`
+        4. click OK
+3. run the command without the `--dry-run` parameter
 4. force push the comman to the remote `git push origin --force --all`
     - If the push is rejected by the remote hook, the master branch is probably protected.
 It has to be unprotected first in the repository config.

+Appart from exact file path, we can also use:

+- glob patterns: `--path-glob <GLOB PATTERN>`
+- regex patterns: `--path-regex <REGEX PATTERN>`

 [git filter-repo manual](https://htmlpreview.github.io/?https://github.com/newren/git-filter-repo/blob/docs/html/git-filter-repo.html)